deepin-community/python-psutil/docs/index.rst

   Return the number of logical CPUs in the system (same as `os.cpu_count`_ in Python 3.4) or ``None`` if undetermined.
-  *logical* cores means the number of physical cores multiplied by the number of threads that can run on each core (this is known as Hyper Threading).
+  "logical CPUs" means the number of physical cores multiplied by the number of threads that can run on each core (this is known as Hyper Threading).
-  If *logical* is ``False`` return the number of physical cores only (Hyper Thread CPUs are excluded) or ``None`` if undetermined.
+  If *logical* is ``False`` return the number of physical cores only, or ``None`` if undetermined.
   On OpenBSD and NetBSD ``psutil.cpu_count(logical=False)`` always return ``None``.
-  Example on a system having 2 physical hyper-thread CPU cores:
+  Example on a system having 2 cores + Hyper Threading:

     >>> import psutil
     >>> psutil.cpu_count()